gi097/json_parser/README.md

 flutter packages pub run build_runner build
 ```

+Do this every time you make a change in some of the reflectable classes.

 As mentioned before, `lib/main.dart` specifies the folder name of the location of
 the class containing the `main()` entry.
 Usually in Flutter applications this is
 the `/lib` folder.
 If all goes well, you will see a generated `.reflectable.dart`